sassni/hotel-guest-management/README.md

 # Hotel Guest Management (PocketBase + React + TypeScript + Tailwind)

-This archive contains a complete mini-project you can run locally.

 ## Setup & Run Instructions

 ### 1. Clone the repository